EutechCybernetic/lucy-pro-documentation/integration.md

 To inject a tab, you need to design a tab in the [UI Composer](uicomposer).
 First create a new UI bundle for your model.
-See [linkuimodel](linkuimodel) for more information on how to do this.
+See [Linking your model to a user interface](customuis.rst#linkuimodel) for more information on how to do this.

 Then design your tab and set it up to be injected into the iviva screen.
-See [tabinjections](tabinjections) for more information on how to inject a tab.
+See [Tab Injections](uis.rst#tabinjections) for more information on how to inject a tab.

 ### Weblets
 You may also want to provide dashboard weblets that act as the launchpad to your models.
 Weblets can be published and any interested user can add the weblet to their home screen.
 From these weblets, you can provide links into your specific screens and models.

-See [weblets](weblets) for more information on designing weblets.
+See [Weblets](uis.rst#weblets) for more information on designing weblets.